itsguysmiley/vpl-samples/README.md

 Note that a vpl_evaluate.sh file for most popular languages is available in this git and can be easily modified to suit your needs based on the structure of this php file.

+## View the slideshow
+Click here (https://tinyurl.com/y6xjaz84)to watch a slideshow of the above information layed out in grander detail.

 ### See here for details on VPL:
 https://moodle.org/plugins/mod_vpl